 The morning after pill works by stopping or delaying your ovary releasing an egg.
 It might also stop the sperm from reaching an egg that has already been released.

 If the sperm has already fertilised the egg, it is too late and the pill won't work.

 The morning after pill is for emergency contraception only.
 It doesn't protect against sexually transmitted infections (STIs).

 When can you take the morning after pill?

 Both types of pill should be taken as soon as possible after unprotected sex.
-The LNG-ECP is most effective when taken within three days of unprotected sex.
-The UPA pill is effective up to five days after unprotected sex.
+The LNG-ECP is most effective when taken within 3 days of unprotected sex.
+The UPA pill is effective up to 5 days after unprotected sex.